 Buying fabrics from trustworthy sellers is safe.
 Instead of ordering ready-made chenille items, you can buy chenille fabric by yard to make your own customized bedding or dress.

-Though chenille fabric by the yard is pricey, Keep an eye on the popular sellers from Amazon and Etsy .
-You will get a great deal on buying desired fabrics.
+Though chenille fabric by the yard is pricey, keep an eye on the popular sellers on Amazon and Etsy .
+You will get a great deal on buying the desired fabrics.

 Chenille VS Velvet

-Both chenille and velvet are premium types of fabric to enhance your home decor.
+Both chenille and velvet are premium types of cotton fabric to enhance your home decor.
 They have several similarities.
-But let’s discuss some key differences between them so that you can identify the right fabric easily.
+But letโs discuss some key differences between them so that you can identify the right fabric easily.

 Construction

-Chenille fabric can contain various yarns like cotton, polyester, silk, etc. But velvet fabrics usually have synthetic fibers.
+Chenille fabric can contain various yarns like cotton, polyester, silk, etc. But velvet fabrics usually have synthetic materials.

 Softness